UMass-Embodied-AGI/Virtual-Community/README.md

 ## News

+- [2026-05-28] All assets are now hosted on HuggingFace at [Virtual-Community-AI/assets](https://huggingface.co/datasets/Virtual-Community-AI/assets) and are downloaded automatically on first use.
 - [2026-05-24] Codebase restructured into the `vico` Python package; assets moved to `vico/assets/`.
-- [2025-05-23] Virtual Community now supports user controlled agents and improves project structure for easier development [uv management and importable vico package].
+- [2026-05-23] Virtual Community now supports user controlled agents and improves project structure for easier development [uv management and importable vico package].
 - [2026-01-26] Virtual Community is accepted by ICLR 2026.
 - [2025-06-19] We have released the Virtual Community!
 Check out the [project website](https://virtual-community-ai.github.io/) and our [paper](https://virtual-community-ai.github.io/paper.pdf) for more details.